gabonator/DS203/README.md

 - Advanced mathematical operators
 - Cursors with lock-to-channel function
 - Spectral analysis
+- Export to Wave (use your favourite sound editing program)
 - Export to CSV file
 - Export to interactive SVG
 - Remote control (SDK) with WebSockets, easy developing with javascript/html